JustOptimize/FiveM-RAT-Analysis/README.md

 # FiveM RAT Analysis

+## Overview

-This repository contains the analysis of a RAT (Remote Access Trojan) that was found in multiple resources.
+This repository contains an in-depth analysis of a Remote Access Trojan (RAT) found in various FiveM server resources.
+The analysis focuses on the second stage of the RAT, which is part of a larger, multi-stage infection process aimed at compromising FiveM servers.
-This piece of code (stage 2) is a part of a bigger RAT that is used to infect FiveM servers and gets injected into various resources.

-WARNING: This code is malicious and should not be used in any way.
-This repository is for educational purposes only.
+> **Warning:** The code in this repository is malicious and should not be used under any circumstances.
+This analysis is provided solely for educational purposes.

 ## Features

 ### [Remote Code Execution (RCE)](./RCE/)

+The RAT operates through a series of stages, each designed to further the infection:

--   First stage of the RAT that is used to download the second stage of the RAT from a remote server.
+- **Stage 1:** Downloads the second stage of the RAT from a remote server.
--   Second stage of the RAT that is used to download the third stage of the RAT from a remote server.
+- **Stage 2:** Retrieves the third stage from the server.
--   Third stage of the RAT that is used to download the fourth stage of the RAT from a remote server.
+- **Stage 3:** Continues by downloading the fourth stage.
--   Finally with stage 4 RAT keeps the connection with the remote server and waits for commands.
+- **Stage 4:** Establishes a persistent connection with the remote server, allowing for command execution.

 ### [Between Script Communication (BSC)](./BSC/)

--   RAT registers handlers for events that are triggered by other instances of the RAT to bypass detection.
+This RAT also employs Between Script Communication (BSC), registering handlers for events triggered by other RAT instances.
+This method helps the RAT avoid detection by communicating between scripts.

-# What is missing?
+## Additional Findings

-Digging deeper into the VPS that was infected, I found that the hosts file was modified to block many common antivirus websites.
-This was done to prevent the server from being scanned by antivirus software.
+During further investigation on an infected VPS, it was discovered that the hosts file had been altered to block access to common antivirus websites.
+This modification was likely made to prevent the server from being scanned by antivirus software.

-# How to prevent this?

--   Do NOT download leaked resources
+## Prevention and Mitigation

+### Prevention

+To avoid similar infections on your FiveM server, consider the following precautions:

+- **Avoid Downloading Leaked Resources:** Use only trusted sources for server resources.
+- **Keep Your Server Updated:** Regular updates can prevent exploitation of vulnerabilities.
--   Keep your server up to date
+- **Use a Firewall:** Protect your server by blocking unauthorized access.
--   Use a firewall
--   Use a WAF (Web Application Firewall)
--   Use a good antivirus software
+- **Implement a Web Application Firewall (WAF):** Add an extra layer of security for web applications.
+- **Install Reliable Antivirus Software:** Ensure your server is protected by strong antivirus software.
--   Monitor your server for any suspicious activity
+- **Monitor Server Activity:** Regularly check for suspicious activity on your server.
--   Keep an eye on your resources for any suspicious code
+- **Inspect Resource Code:** Periodically review your resources for any suspicious code.

-# Mitigations

--   The first mitigation I put in place was to block the IP address of the server that was hosting the malicious code.
-This was done by adding the IP address to the firewall blacklist on the VPS.
-This would prevent any further communication with the server and stop the RAT from being able to download additional stages.
--   The second mitigation was to block the RAT domain in the hosts file.
-This would prevent the RAT from being able to communicate with the remote server and download additional stages (if the IP address was changed).
--   The third mitigation was to remove the RAT code from the resources.
-This was done by removing the code from the resources and restarting the server.
-This would prevent the RAT from being able to execute any further code on the server.

-# News
+### Mitigation

+If you suspect your server has been compromised by this RAT, consider the following mitigation steps:

+1. **Block the IP Address:** Add the IP address of the malicious server to your firewall's blacklist.
+2. **Block the RAT Domain:** Modify the hosts file to block communication with the RAT's domain.
+3. **Remove Malicious Code:** Delete the RAT code from your resources and restart the server to halt further execution.

+## Timeline of Discoveries

-March 28 2024 - Found the first instance of this RAT March 29 2024 - Found the second instance of this RAT using another domain for the backdoor (https://thedreamoffivem[.]com/)
+- **March 28, 2024:** The first instance of this RAT was discovered.
+- **March 29, 2024:** A second instance was found using a different domain for its backdoor (thedreamoffivem[.]com)

+## Disclaimer

+This repository is for educational purposes only.
+The information provided here should be used to improve security practices and protect servers from similar threats.
+Do not attempt to use the code for malicious purposes.